 The competition was won by a team of three collaborative authors: Dr Jayne Elisabeth Archer, Professor Richard Marggraf Turley, and Professor Howard Thomas, all from Aberystwyth University.
 The winning paper was titled: Reading With the Grain: Sustainability and the Literary Imagination.

 This lecture was given at the Hay Festival on 23rd May 2013, followed by a conversation between director of INSPIRE Jane Davidson, the winners of the competition and chair of ASLE-UKI, Adeline Johns-Putra.
-The winning lecture is now available to view on YouTube.

 The second INSPIRE lecture competition, with the same prize of a platform to present at Hay, will be announced in January 2014.